webexpress-framework/WebExpress.WebUI/docs/js/table.md

 # TableCtrl

 The `TableCtrl` is a highly functional and interactive table component that goes far beyond the standard HTML table.
-It provides a robust foundation for displaying data and is equipped with a variety of end-user features, including client-side sorting, drag-and-drop column reordering, row moving, and resizable columns.
+It provides a robust foundation for displaying data and is equipped with a variety of end-user features, including client-side sorting, drag-and-drop column reordering, row moving (including hierarchical structures), and resizable columns.

 The entire configuration is done declaratively via a structured HTML layout, which is transformed by the component at runtime into a fully functional table.
+This component also supports state persistence for column order, visibility, widths, and the collapsed state of tree nodes.

 ```
    ┌─┬──────────────────┬──────────────────┬─────┐
-   │ │ [Icon] Column 1  │ [Icon] Column 2  │ […] │  // Draggable, Sortable, Resizable Headers
+   │ │ [Icon] Column 1  │ [Icon] Column 2  │ [+] │  // Draggable, Sortable, Resizable Headers
    ├─┼──────────────────┼──────────────────┼─────┤
-   │≡│ Cell 1.1         │ Cell 1.2         │ […] │  // Draggable Row with Options
+   │≡│ ▼ Row 1          │ Cell 1.2         │ […] │  // Draggable, Collapsible Row with Options
    ├─┼──────────────────┼──────────────────┼─────┤
+   │≡│   ► Sub-row 1.1  │ Cell 1.1.2       │ […] │
+   ├─┼──────────────────┼──────────────────┼─────┤
-   │≡│ Cell 2.1         │ Cell 2.2         │ […] │
+   │≡│ ► Row 2          │ Cell 2.2         │ […] │
    ├─┼──────────────────┼──────────────────┼─────┤
    │ │ Footer 1         │ Footer 2         │     │
    └─┴──────────────────┴──────────────────┴─────┘